 (2) Smithsonian National Museum of Natural History, Washington, DC

 One of the best “fish-within-a-fish” fossils can be found at the Smithsonian National Museum of Natural History.
-The Xiphactinus on display swallowed a large fish called Ananogmius, and the entire smaller fish can still be seen inside the Xiphactinus fossil.
-It is a great fossil, I hope it is still on display when the huge renovation of the fossil halls is complete in 2019.
+The Xiphactinus on display swallowed a fairly large and quite rare fish called Thryptodus shortly before it died, and the entire smaller fish can still be seen inside the Xiphactinus fossil.
+It is a great fossil and the display has been updated in the newly renovated Hall of Fossils.

 (1) Sternberg Museum of Natural History, Hays, KS